-[Open onboarding screen] – when iClock is first start this set of startup screens are shown to get the user oriented and setup.
+[Open onboarding screen] – when iClock has first started this set of startup screens are shown to get the user oriented and setup.

-Below you can find info on each setting from top down to bottom.
+Below you can find info on each setting from the top down to the bottom.
 At the top of each preference is a checkbox to turn it on/off.

 Create custom format – by dragging the blue pills like the one that says Time Zone HST down to the field below called Custom.
-Once there if the pill has a downward facing triagle and choose from options like in the screenshot below.
+Once there if the pill has a downward facing triangle and chooses from options like in the screenshot below.

 It is also possible to add punctuation and other characters in between the pills like a comma.
-The ‘Custom’ field can also take directly the unicode codes which are described in depth by tapping on this link.
+The ‘Custom’ field can also take directly the Unicode codes which are described in depth by clicking on this link.
 Those codes like, HH:mm:ss zzz can produce a result like 15:08:56 PDT.

 Flash separator – the ‘:’ character flashes as a visible indicator of each second.

-Color – change the color of text in the menubar.
+Color – change the color of the text in the menu bar.

-Reset to defaults – if you get a little to crazy and want it the way it was.
+Reset to defaults – if you get a little too crazy and want it the way it was.

 The items below apply to the Time Menu.